-Adjustment of Status is an Immigration process by which an alien, currently residing in the country, can become a Legal Permanent Resident (Green Card holder) without having to leave the United States.
-In particular, the alien spouse of a U.S. Citizen is considered an Immediate Relative, meaning a visa number is readily available and may be eligible for Adjustment of Status.
+Adjustment of Status is an Immigration process by which an undocumented person, currently residing in the country, can become a Legal Permanent Resident (Green Card holder) without having to leave the United States.
+In particular, the undocumented spouse of a U.S. Citizen is considered an Immediate Relative, meaning a visa number is readily available and may be eligible for Adjustment of Status.
 An immediate Relative also does not have to wait for a priority date.
 For more information on the definition and qualifications of an Immediate Relative please contact an experienced immigration attorney at JRQ & Associates for a free immigration consultation.

 1. Be present in the U.S., in status, under a valid visa or;

 2. Have been legally admitted into the country, meaning having entered the U.S. on the Visa Waiver Program or a valid visa and overstayed (Exceptions apply for those that entered under J Visas or as a Crew Member) or;

 3. Be 245i Eligible, meaning they are protected under the prior Immigration Regulations.